 Hard to believe 10 years has flashed by.

-Nana Plaza Bangkok with some Australian friends in 2006, from the left is Tony Murphy, David Herd (me) John Secrets & Brian Rawnsley.
+Nana Plaza Bangkok with some Australian friends in 2006, from the left is Tony Murphy, David Herd (me) John Sinclair & Brian Rawnsley.

 More friends at Nana in 2008